The Skysnag Blog

 - SPF, DKIM, and DMARC records – Skysnag automates DMARC, SPF, and DKIM for you, saving you the trouble and time required for manual configuration.
 Unlock insights, bypass email authentication configuration issues and protect your domain from spoofing with strict DMARC enforcement, all autonomously with Skysnag.

-The majority of businesses will encounter a domain spoofing assault because attackers are becoming increasingly sophisticated.
-Therefore, it is essential for each person or business to identify the appropriate measures to safeguard against the possibility of an attack.
+Most businesses will encounter a domain spoofing assault because attackers are becoming increasingly sophisticated.
+Therefore, each person or business needs to identify the appropriate measures to safeguard against an attack.

 Skysnag provides an easy-to-configure, all-in-one solution to protect your email domain immediately.
 Our automated domain tools help successfully monitor every aspect of your email authentication and enforce powerful and effective protection from phishing attacks.
 Get started with Skysnag today by signing up for a free trial.

 Enforce DMARC, SPF and DKIM in days - not months